May is for BBQ

 2. Make sure to let it simmer or the whiskey flavor will be really strong.

-3. Chicken can marinade in this sauce for 24 hours
+3. Chicken can marinate in this sauce for 24 hours.

 The lemon gives this sauce some extra tang!